 This is a small collection of shampoos, including a fragrance free one for sensitive scalps.
 The ingredients for UK products can be seen here.
-They are preserved with parabens not isothiazolinones.
+They are preserved with parabens and phenoxyethanol not isothiazolinones.

 Odylique’s Gentle Herb Shampoo (20 / 200 / 500ml)

-This product can divide opinion – a few people don’t seem to like it, but the many who do swear by it and are very faithful to it, as testified by the product being named best shampoo for sensitive scalps in the prestigious Guide des Meilleurs Cosmetiques 2015-16.
-It also received a gold medal in the ‘Free From’ Skincare Awards Hair Care category in 2013.
+This product can divide opinion — a few people don’t seem to like it, but the many who do swear by it and are very faithful to it, as testified by the product being named best shampoo for sensitive scalps in the prestigious Guide des Meilleurs Cosmetiques 2015-16.
+It has also received a gold medal in the ‘Free From’ Skincare Awards Hair Care category.
 It’s a simple formula, with aloe vera, coconut and corn cleansers, plus herbs, and contains no fragrance allergens or other undesirable ingredients.
 It does not contain any sulphates, and uses gentle detergent coco glucoside instead.
 Free from food allergens such as wheat and nuts too.
 It’s a UK-based brand, so check out the product on their website here, but you can also get it through Amazon in various countries.